1926 Auckland Rugby League season: Roope Rooster knockout competition

-Richmond Bulldogs won the Roope Rooster for the first time with a 16–15 win over Devonport in the final.
+Richmond won the Roope Rooster for the first time with a 16–15 win over Devonport in the final.
 This was their first major trophy.

 Round 1

 Semi-finals

+Richmond recorded their first ever 1st grade win over Ponsonby.
+The teams had met 11 times previously stretching back to 1922 with Ponsonby winning each time.
 Wilfred McNeil of the Ponsonby side broke a rib and received treatment at Auckland Hospital before being discharged.
 While W. Donald of the Richmond side also went to hospital after suffering a broken collarbone and concussion.
 He was also able to go home after treatment.
+Jim Stormont (Marist) was sent off by referee Les Bull after arguing with him.
+They led 7-3 at the time but went on to lose to Devonport 28 to 11.
+For the winners Bert Laing scored two tries and kicked four goals.

 Final

+Jack Redwood, the Richmond hooker, who had been outperforming Neville St George in the scrums had to be carried off the field early in the second half.
+Richmond managed to hold on to win though through "resolute" tackling and a lack of finishing by Devonport.

 Stormont Shield

 Ponsonby won the Stormont Shield again after winning it in the previous season which was the first year it had been contested after the passing of Bill Stormont months earlier who it was named in honour of.

-Top try scorers and point scorers (senior grade and Roope Rooster)
+Top try scorers and point scorers (senior grade, Roope Rooster and Stormont Memorial Shield)

+The scoring is from all matches which were technically open to all sides.